Where to Go: Finding the Right Care

 EMERGENCY ROOM – Chest pain, acute onset illness or severe injuries need more care than your PCP or an urgent care center can offer.
 This is when you should go to the emergency room.
+Find an emergency room.

 Learn More: What to Expect at the ER

 PEDIATRIC CARE - If your baby or child is suffering a life-threatening condition, call 911 or go to an emergency room immediately.
-For all other concerns, call your child's pediatrician.
-Most offices have someone to answer your call 24/7, even on holidays.

 Learn more: Should I take my child to the emergency room?

 |Abdominal pain (severe)||ER|

 |Broken bone(s)||URGENT or ER|